 Certain executives of the Corporation are involved in the process of determining executive compensation, as follows: the CEO and the Corporation's Vice President, Human Resources work jointly with the Governance & Compensation Committee to define the elements of executive compensation, including eligibility for the annual incentive (bonus) plan and long-term incentive compensation, the size, terms and conditions of bonus opportunities, and long-term incentive grants, based on the Corporation's pay-for-performance compensation philosophy and target-market positioning.
-The CEO, CFO, COO, CCO and certain Vice Presidents are involved in the preparation of the financial budgets which are recommended for approval by the Board of Directors and which form the basis for the financial-performance targets on which a portion of the bonuses are based; the CFO and the Corporation's Vice President, Legal Affairs oversee the financial, accounting, legal and regulatory aspects of the Stock Option Plan, the SAR Plan, the RSU Plan and the DSU Plan, including maintaining a record of options, SARs, RSUs and DSUs granted, exercised or paid and cancelled.
+The NEOs and other senior managers are involved in the preparation of the financial budgets which are recommended for approval by the Board of Directors and which form the basis for the financial-performance targets on which a portion of the bonuses are based; the CFO and the Corporation's Vice President, Legal Affairs oversee the financial, accounting, legal and regulatory aspects of the Stock Option Plan, the SAR Plan, the Old RSU Plan, the New RSU & PSU Plan and the DSU Plan, including maintaining a record of options, SARs, RSUs, PSUs and DSUs granted, exercised or paid and cancelled.